 Pleurisy is most often caused by a viral infection.
 It can cause a 'pleuritic' chest pain which is a sharp, stabbing pain.
 The pain can be felt anywhere in the chest, depending on the site of the inflammation.
 The pain is typically made worse by breathing in or by coughing, as this causes the two parts of the inflamed pleura to rub over each other.

-- A blood clot in the lung (pulmonary embolism) - see below.
+- A blood clot in the lung (pulmonary embolism, or PE) - see below.

 - A collapsed lung (pneumothorax) - see below.